-To put it simply, standards document the state of the art and contain generally accepted specifications for products and services.
+To put it simply, standards document the state of the art and contain generally accepted specifications for products, procedures and services.

 They define, for example